Strive-School/ai_challenge/README.md

 - Or, if you want to code in Python, [How to convert a Jupyter Notebook into a .py file](https://stackoverflow.com/questions/37797709/convert-json-ipython-notebook-ipynb-to-py-file)

-**Difference between a Jupyter Notebook and Python** While Python is a programming language that you may already be familiar with, Jupyter notebook provides us for a sequential way of executing cells (containing python code), which is quite useful for Machine Learning since it is normally a repeatable process.
+**Difference between a Jupyter Notebook and Python** While Python is a programming language that you may already be familiar with, Jupyter notebook provides us for a sequential way of executing cells (containing python code), which is quite useful for Machine Learning since it is normally a process that is very similar from one task to another and always done in the same order.

 # Delivery
 - 01_Python_test.ipynb